rossaddison/yii2-house2house/README.md

 1. Run the following command: composer update. eg. C:\wamp64\www\<my_folder_name>\web>composer update   .
    This will install the dependencies that are under 'require' under composer.json into the vendor folder.
 1. Upload these folders using ftp (File Transfer Protocol) upload software eg. filezilla to your host eg. one.com, godaddy.com
-1. Ensure that your databases on your host correspond to the number of databases in the two files mentioned below.
+1. Ensure that your databases on your host correspond to the number of databases in the three files mentioned below.

 **Installation Steps for Databases using Yii2's migration tool and the folder frontend\migrations**
 1. Linux via eg. Putty for your **main** database called 'db':  php yii migrate/fresh --db=**db** --interactive=0